 How To Book Rental Cars Through Amex Travel

-Booking a rental car on Amex Travel is done by inputting a pick-up location and the date and times for pick-up and drop-off.
+Booking a rental car on Amex Travel involves inputting a pick-up location and the date and time for pick-up and drop-off.

 Similar to both flights and hotels, you will have the option to pay in points or cash.
 Points are worth just 0.7¢ apiece here.